 It can be dangerous to simply browse the Dark Web

 Going online in the Dark Web is a little like wandering through a dodgy neighbourhood.
 Beware of questionable links to websites with malware, viruses, and trojans.
-Bad actors will often provide you with links which simply by clicking can load your computer full of unwanted software.
+Bad actors will often provide you with links that simply by clicking can load your computer full of unwanted software.
 Just like that dodgy neighbourhood, your best chance of staying safe is to avoid it altogether or only venture in if you are accompanied by someone who knows where they’re going and has specialist skills to protect you.

 If you do choose to enter the Dark or Deep Web, make sure that your computer is equipped with the most up-to-date security software, that can detect viruses, malware, spyware, trojans, and rootkits.
 It’s also wise to use a VPN so as to truly protect one’s identity whilst you conduct online activities.